zooniverse/panoptes/README.md

 0. Setup the application configuration files
   + Run: `find config/*.yml.hudson -exec bash -c 'for x; do x=${x#./}; cp -i "$x" "${x/.hudson/}"; done' _ {} +`

-0. Setup the development Dockerfile
-  + If you ran `bundle install`: `rake configure:dev_docker`
-  + If you did not: `cp dockerfiles/Dockerfile.dev Dockerfile`

 0. Install [Docker and Docker Compose](https://docs.docker.com/compose/install/).

 0. Create and run the application containers by running `docker-compose up`

 0. After step 5 finishes, open a new terminal and run `frake db:create db:migrate` to setup the database

 0. To seed the development database with an Admin user and a Doorkeeper client application for API access run `frails runner db/fig_dev_seed_data/fig_dev_seed_data.rb`

 0. Open up the application in your browser:
   + If on a Mac, run `boot2docker ip` to get the IP-address where the server is running.